But regardless of how frequently you post on your blog or social media, your content creation process can have a lot of moving parts.

 Once you have brainstormed ideas and prioritized your content topics, it is time to start filling up your editorial calendar.
 You can use a ready-made template, or create a spreadsheet from scratch.

 - Content type – The type of content (blog article, podcast, video, infographic)

-- Focus Keyword - The keywords to be targeted for on-page SEO
+- Focus keyword – The keywords to be targeted for on-page SEO

-- Desired URL – The permalink of the content when it’s published.
+- Desired URL – The permalink of the content when it’s published

-- Desired Call-To-Action - CTA if you have something planned
+- Desired call-to-action – CTA if you have something planned

-- Assigned Writer - Name of the team member to work on this content
+- Assigned writer – Name of the team member to work on this content

-- Completion Date - When is the final draft expected to be ready by
+- Completion date – When is the final draft expected to be ready by?

-- Publication date – When do you expect to get this content published
+- Publication date – When do you expect to get this content published?

 In the beginning, this may look overwhelming.
 You may feel like that is too much information to fill in for each piece of content.